 All of these pieces are considered collateral writing assignments.
 They have a huge impact on the overall performance of your sales letter.
 And since they are so important, you’ll want to know how to write each one.

-But also by knowing how to properly write each collateral assignment, it gives you the opportunity to specialize in writing them.
-You could niche your entire freelance business on writing collateral writing projects such as emails or ads.
+But also, knowing how to properly write each collateral assignment gives you the opportunity to specialize in writing them.
+You could niche your entire freelance business on writing collateral projects such as emails or ads.

-Well, Dear Copywriter, it’s time to go from learning to doing.
-It’s now time to get those clients, start writing, and get paid for what you do.
+Well, dear copywriter, it’s time to go from learning to doing.
+It’s time to get those clients, start writing, and get paid for what you do.
 The thought might make you feel a bit uncomfortable, or a little scared.

 It’s no different from being asked to give a speech in front of a large group.
 Before you speak, your stomach is in knots.
 You’re not sure if the audience will applaud or boo you off stage.

-And the first few seconds of speaking, your voice squeaks.
+And in the first few seconds of speaking, your voice squeaks.
 But then you realize, it’s not that bad after all.
-You relax into your presentation and no one in the audience even knows you had any of these feelings.
+You relax into your presentation, and no one in the audience even knows you had any of those feelings.